 As populations increased, slash and burn agriculture became even less sustainable.
 Forests within temperate zones can regenerate within a lifetime and large groups of people may need the land again before trees return.
 Fire can also strip organisms from the soil and cause erosion.
 Modern farming still uses burning techniques to clear fields after harvest, but researchers urge people to find another way to reset the land.
 It’s dangerous, it eventually destroys the soil, and it releases carbon dioxide into the air that may contribute to global warming.

 Gardeners can use ash as one of many organic fertilizers by following a few rules.
 Only burn in areas where soil’s organisms won’t be destroyed, such as barren patches or in holes lined with rocks.
-Only burn clean hardwood, not cardboard, plywood, pressure-treated or painted lumber or barbecue briquettes which have chemical accelerants.
+Only burn clean hardwood, not cardboard, plywood, pressure-treated or painted lumber, or barbecue briquettes which have chemical accelerants.
 Ash from softwoods can be used, though they have much fewer valuable nutrients for the soil.

 Dry ash, applied on top of soil, deters slugs and snails.
 It is useful for growing carrots, parsnips, and other root vegetables.
 It gives pea and bean pods a better weight and color.
 Fruits such as apples, pears, blackberries, strawberries, and gooseberries enjoy a little ash sprinkled on the ground then watered in.
 Raising soil pH helps eliminate club root within brassicas.

 To use ash within the garden, first test your soil’s alkalinity.
 Most plants prefer around 6.5, slightly more acidic than neutral for good growth.
-Blueberries, marigolds, pecan and sweet potato and other ornamentals, prefer highly acidic soil between 4 and 5.5.
+Blueberries, marigolds, pecan, sweet potato, and other ornamentals, prefer highly acidic soil between 4 and 5.5.
 Wood ash should not be used near these plants.
 Naturally alkaline soil should have no ash added; instead, dump the ash over weeds to raise the pH so high those plants cannot survive.
 And in case tutorials on how to grow potatoes didn’t mention it, do not use wood ash within potato’s soil because the increased alkalinity can promote scab.

 But if your soil is too acidic, dump in wood ash at twice the recommended amount for lime.
 For instance, if five pounds of lime is recommended, add ten pounds of ash.
 Use a half pound for a shrub or per square yard of garden.
-1,000 square feet of lawn needs ten to fifteen pounds.
+1,000 square feet of lawn needs 10 to 15 pounds.
 Do not dump ash onto leaves or directly at the plant’s base, and do not use with seedlings because it can burn very young plants.